joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 - Replace `<USER>` with your username
 - Replace `<LOCAL_REGISTRY_PASSWORD>` with the password to your registry.
-- Replace `<LOCAL_REGISTRY>` with the url of your local registry.
+- Replace `<LOCAL_REGISTRY>` with the URL of your local registry.

 Then, run the following command to push the images.
-Replace `<LOCAL_REGISTRY>` with the url of your local registry.
+Replace `<LOCAL_REGISTRY>` with the URL of your local registry.
 ```
 docker push <LOCAL_REGISTRY>/ibp-operator:2.5.0-20200825-amd64
 docker push <LOCAL_REGISTRY>/ibp-init:2.5.0-20200825-amd64